sonny144/DSA-PROJECT/README.md

 ## Section A

+### Documentation notes

-Note that some algorithms present in Section B may not correlate one-to-one with entries in Section A due to nuance in implementation.
+- Some algorithms present in Section B may not correlate one-to-one with entries in Section A due to nuance in implementation
+- `old_ref_flow.png` in root of `SectionA` contains general use flow created for prev. assignment as reference

 ## Section B